bitovi/academy/src/react/2-intro-to-jsx.md

 > To drive the point home further, Imagine we created a component named lowercase `div`.
 In this case, React wouldn't be able to tell the difference between a normal div and our component `div` since we use them identically.
 Hence the capitalization.

-### 2. We can pass attribute-like things to our components.
-These are called `props`.
+### 2. We can pass attribute-like values to our components.
+These are called `props` which is short for properties.

 ```jsx
 function App(props) {